Santorini, Crete and Cyprus Small Group Tour | Eastern Mediterranean Islands Tour

 We will drive to Nicosia, where we can visit the tiny Byzantine church of Panagia tou Araka that has frescoes dating from 1192.
 In the afternoon we will visit the Cyprus Handicraft Service and watch pottery, woodwork, embroidery, and a range of other skills.
 Next we will see Kornesios Mansion, which is a building restored in Ottoman style that shows the lifestyle of upper classes in this period.
 If time permits, we will also visit the Archaeological Museum.

-Lunch will be at a local restaurant in Nicosia and dinner at our hotel this evening.
+Lunch will be at a local restaurant in Nicosia.

 Day 18: Nicosia